What Atmospheric Friction Looks Like (and How to Fix It)

 2. Adjust Placement

-Sometimes the issue is not the piece—but where it sits.
+Sometimes the issue is not the element—but its position.

 3. Rebalance the Space